Power Laws and the Pareto Principle - Powerful Ideas

 The Pareto Law is everywhere: investments, technology, time, efficiency, and risks.
 Once you see it, it cannot be unseen.

-It’s the result of compounding effects, a concept best known from interest and described by Warren Buffet as the strongest force in the universe.
+It’s the result of compounding effects, a concept best known from interest and described by Warren Buffett as the strongest force in the universe.
 The power of compounding effects makes long-term investments possible, whether in finance, marketing, or personal self-development.

 The rule of 1 percent, also called “Preferential Attachment”, describes the idea of using small improvements to scale progress over time.
 Getting 1% better every week adds to a whole lot over 10 years.
 A little advantage compounds over time.
 The rich get richer (that’s why it’s also called “Matthew Principle”).